brucedkyle/ibmcloud_for_partners/README.md

-# IBM Cloud for ISVs
+# IBM Cloud for Partners
 Thoughts on IBM Cloud for IBM Partners